ras52/bootstrap/stage-1/README.txt

 The fact that it is a single pass means references can only be made to labels already defined.
-The lack of dynamic memory allocation in stage 1 means the number of labels is limited to 64.
-For the same reason, the line length is limited to 80 characters: this constraint is not checked by the stage 1 program -- failure to stick to 80 character lines *will* result in a buffer overflow.
-Other errors, including overflowing the symbol table and various syntax errors are flagged by a non-zero return status.
+The lack of dynamic memory allocation in stage 1 means the number of labels is limited to 256.
+For the same reason, the line length is limited to 80 characters.
+These constraints are not checked by the stage 1 program -- failure to stick to 80 characters per lines or 256 labels *will* result in a buffer overflow.
+Some other errors, including various syntax errors are flagged by a non-zero return status.
+But basically minimal error checking is done.

 The second program, elfify, takes a .text section and converts it into a stand-alone ELF program.
 Unlike the stage 0 unhex, this program has